Princess of Wales's Royal Regiment: Structure

-Regimental museum
+Regimental Museum

 The Queen's & Princess of Wales's Royal Regiment Regimental Museum is in Dover Castle.

-Victoria Cross and other decorations
+Victoria Cross and other Decorations

-Medals and awards awarded to the regiment's 1st Battalion for their service during operations in Iraq in 2004 included a Victoria Cross, two Distinguished Service Orders, two Conspicuous Gallantry Crosses, one Member of the Order of the British Empire for gallantry, ten Military Crosses, and seventeen Mentions in Despatches.
+Gallantry medals and awards bestowed upon 1 PWRR for their service during operations in Iraq in 2004 included a Victoria Cross, two Distinguished Service Orders, two Conspicuous Gallantry Crosses, one Member of the Order of the British Empire for gallantry, eight Military Crosses, one Queen's Commendation for Valuable Service, and sixteen Mentions in Despatches.
+Moreover, two further Military Crosses and three Mentions in Despatches were won by soldiers attached to the 1 PWRR Battle Group.

-Private Johnson Beharry of the 1st Battalion, PWRR was awarded the Victoria Cross for his actions during his unit's deployment to Amarah, near Basra.
+Private Johnson Beharry was awarded the Victoria Cross for his actions during 1 PWRR's deployment to Amarah, near Basra.

-Whilst attached to the 1st Battalion, Michelle Norris of the Royal Army Medical Corps became the first woman to be awarded the Military Cross following her actions on 11 June 2006.
+During 1 PWRR's subsequent tour in 2006, gallantry awards included one Conspicuous Gallantry Cross, one George Medal, four Military Crosses, and seven Mentions in Despatches.
+Moreover, a further three Military Crosses were won by soldiers attached to the 1 PWRR battle Group.
+This included the Military Cross won by Michelle Norris of the Royal Army Medical Corps who became the first woman to be awarded the Military Cross following her actions on 11 June 2006.

+These 1 PWRR gallantry awards and those bestowed upon 2 PWRR and other regimental soldiers meant that the PWRR was the most decorated British Army regiment during the Second Gulf War.

-Battle honours
+Battle Honours

 The forebear Regiments of the Princess of Wales's Royal Regiment were awarded over 550 Battle Honours including "Tangier 1662-80", the oldest on any Colour, the following are emblazoned on the colours: